rrmerugu/rrmerugu.github.io/_posts/2017-02-25-django-why-ajax-we-have-pjax.md

 ---
 layout: post
-title: Django - why ajax ? we have Pjax
+title: Django - why ajax for pages ? we have Pjax
 ---

 Pjax(https://github.com/defunkt/jquery-pjax) is a jQuery plugin a standalone JavaScript module that uses ajax (XmlHttpRequest) and pushState() to deliver a fast browsing experience.

 Typically django serves each page with a entire page reload, costing performance.
-Using Pjax, its gone :) , Lets know how ..
+Using Pjax, its we convert our django application into a light weight server rendered SPA :) , Lets know how awesome is that..

 <!--/excerpt-->